Peritract/data-snippets/tkinter-db-app/README.md

 ## Conversion to .exe

 Running `pyinstaller -w -F --add-data "./database.db:." app.py` in the command line will convert the app to a single `.exe` file.
+It can then be given to someone else, who can use the program without having Python installed or any knowledge of coding.